How to Fix Apps Not Working on Cellular Data on iOS 18

-As a college student, I live in the dorms, where the Wi-Fi signals show up about as frequently as my motivation to study.
-At this point, cellular data is the only thing keeping me from fighting with the management.
+As a college student, I live in a dorm where the Wi-Fi signals show up about as frequently as my motivation to study.
+At this point, cellular data is the only thing keeping me from arguing with management.
 But just when I thought I had some peace, the iOS 18 update dropped a bug that stopped all my apps from working on cellular data.
-I wanted to scream, but with quiet hours in place and no desire to get kicked out, fixing the problem calmly instead was my only option.
+I wanted to scream, but with quiet hours in place and no desire to get kicked out, calmly fixing the problem was my only option.
 Here’s everything I tried.

 How Do I Fix Apps Not Working on Cellular Data in iOS 18